 Is your forehead hot (and not sunburned or due to being good looking)?
 A fever, except in very infrequent circumstances, is merely a natural response by your immune system to infection.
 It isn’t necessarily a bad thing.
 It most likely just means that your body is functioning the way it should.
 Now there are a few situations where a fever is something that you should worry about, like with newborns, children, and elderly people.
 This is especially true if the fever is accompanied by one of the symptoms from the list below.
 The rest of the article goes into greater detail about those situations.

 One major threat posed by fevers is permanent brain damage caused by a very high fever.
-This is called hyperpyrexia, and it happens when your fever is over 106.7º F. But you should already be at the doctor when your fever goes over 103º F. And doctors can deal with fevers quite well.
+This is called hyperpyrexia, and it happens when a fever is over 106.7º F. But you should already be at the doctor when the fever goes over 103º F. Dctors can deal with fevers quite well.
 At home, fevers are more of a nuisance than a threat.
 The key is to get rest and stay hydrated.
 And if reducing a child’s fever, it is absolutely necessary use ibuprofen, not aspirin.
-Aspirin should not be taken by anyone under 18 years of age.
+Aspirin should be avoided for children and teens because of the danger of Reye’s Syndrome.

 - Temperature over 103º F

 - Temperature of 101º F for 3 days

 - Mental confusion